n8willis/opentype-shaping-documents/opentype-shaping-hebrew.md

 languages.

-Because these word-final forms and digraphs are separately encoded, fonts do not implement <abbr>GSUB</abbr> substitutions to provide access to them.
+Because these word-final forms and digraphs are separately encoded, fonts do not implement <abbr title="Glyph Substitution table">GSUB</abbr> substitutions to provide access to them.

 ### Mark classification ###